-Each year, OTIP will send you a notice to confirm your child’s eligibility to maintain their coverage under your plan.
+Each year, if your child is over the age of 21, OTIP will send you a notice to confirm your child’s eligibility to maintain their coverage under your plan.

 If you have a disabled child:

-A child, who is incapacitated or disabled on the date he or she reaches the maximum age (21 or 25*) when coverage would normally end, will continue to be eligible for coverage.
-However, the child must have been covered under the employee group benefits plan before that date.
+A child, who is incapacitated or disabled on the date he or she reaches the maximum age (21 or 25*) when coverage would normally end, may continue to be eligible for coverage if the child was covered under the benefits plan before that date.

 OTIP may request written proof of the child’s condition as often as reasonably necessary.

-If you have questions about qualifying life events that make your dependants eligible for coverage, or how to make changes to your benefits coverage, please contact OTIP Benefits Services at 1-866-783-6847.
+If you have questions about valid life events that make your family members eligible for coverage or how to make changes to your benefits coverage, contact OTIP Benefits Services.